Kamlarp/project-4/README.md

 We do the calculation to find the distance (in kilometer) from the spray lat/long to the closest trap.
 The result in the above graph shows that the spray location is further away range from 1 - 40 km away.
 So this might be a reason why the spray didn't work.

-##### Summary of EDA
+##### EDA Summary
-- In train data, the baseline score is 5% Present (virus found) and 95% Non-present (virus not found).
-This is very unbalance train data
+- For train data, the baseline score is 5% Present (virus found) and 95% Non-present (virus not found); therefore train data is very imbalance; we will do the oversampling with SMOTE technique later in the modeling.
-- The correlation between most individual features and WnvPresent are quite minimal.
-- The strong predictors are weather related feaatures, so let's select features heavily rely on weather features
-- Geolocation such as Trap, Block, Address, Street, lat/long correlation to WnvPresent is unclear.
-- The Virus is likely to be found during Jun - Oct.
-The highest is Aug.
-- The virus is likely to be found in the higher temperature
+- For spray data, we  will not use it because it is not reliable.
+- For weather data, we will merge it with train data because the weather data, especially temperature, appear to be strong predictors.

-##### Data preparation for model development
+##### As a result of EDA, Data preprocessed for model development
-- All location features such as address, street, lat/long, block, trap are all duplicated, so we drop most of them and select only trap
-- Features which contain text data such as spicies and traps, so we use label code to convert them to be numerical features.
+- For features that contain text such as spicies and traps, we will use label code to convert them to be numerical features.
 - In conclustion, we have 36 X variables (features) and 1 Y target variable to work for model development.
+- 36 X variables includes
+       'Species', 'Block', 'Street', 'Trap', 'Latitude', 'Longitude',
+       'AddressAccuracy', 'WnvPresent', 'Tmax_x', 'Tmin_x', 'Tavg_x',
+       'DewPoint_x', 'WetBulb_x', 'Heat_x', 'Cool_x', 'PrecipTotal_x',
+       'StnPressure_x', 'SeaLevel_x', 'ResultSpeed_x', 'ResultDir_x',
+       'AvgSpeed_x', 'Tmax_y', 'Tmin_y', 'Tavg_y', 'DewPoint_y', 'WetBulb_y',
+       'Heat_y', 'Cool_y', 'PrecipTotal_y', 'StnPressure_y', 'SeaLevel_y',
+       'ResultSpeed_y', 'ResultDir_y', 'AvgSpeed_y', 'day', 'month', 'year'
+- 1 Y variable is 'WnvPresent'

 ## Modeling and result

 ##### Selecting best model algorithm
 This is classification case, predicting the probability of label.
-So our group start with using 8 classification model to select the best model, and to use the best model for futher tuning
+So our group start with using 7 classification models to select the best model, and to use this best model for futher tuning
 1. Logistic Regression
 2. Decision Tree
 3. Random Forest
 4. AdaBoost
-5. Gradient Boosting
-6. Bagged Decision Tree
+5. Bagged Decision Tree
+6. Gradient Boosting
 7. SVM
 8. XGBoost